shubh645/shubh645/README.md

   Analytical deep-dive into Netflix’s content library—genre distribution, ratings, and trends, powered by Pandas and Matplotlib.

 - [**SHUBHAM-s-CodeQuotient**](https://github.com/shubh645/SHUBHAM-s-CodeQuotient)
-  A showcase of my coding journey—projects, challenges, and solutions across data analysis and web technologies.
+  A showcase of my coding journey—projects, challenges, and solutions across data analysis with tutorials, datasets via My portoflio with the help of web technologies.

 - [**Covid-19-analysis**](https://github.com/shubh645/Covid-19-analysis)
   Comprehensive analysis of the Covid-19 pandemic using publicly available Kaggle datasets.
 Explores key trends and patterns with Python libraries (Pandas, NumPy), and presents findings through insightful visualizations in Matplotlib.